sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

 );
 ```

-This will works and it's a very clean and compact way to encode the password validation.
+This will work and it's a very clean and compact way to encode the password validation.
 But there is a huge practical disadvantage.
 The user of our system would receive an error message indicating the password is invalid but we have no way to propagate what exactly is the problem.
-The `Either` type that will solve the problem.
+The `Either` type will solve the problem.

 ## Either

-Let's create a type that will be a sum type of two types wrappering *either* the *right* successful value `A` or the left value describing the failure `E`.
+Let's create a type that will be a sum type of two types wrapping *either* the right successful value `A` or the left value describing the failure `E`.

 ```typescript
 type Left<E> = { _tag: 'left', left: E };